Skip to navigation Skip to content

 See Resources page for a table for assessing documentation requirements for a third party acting on behalf of a minor.

-Injured person aged 14 and over (but under 18)
+Injured person aged 14 years of age and over (but under 18 years of age)

-When an injured person turns 14 years of age, they need to provide a written authority for a third party to act on their behalf, unless they have been medically diagnosed as mentally or physically incapable of handling their own affairs.
+When an injured person turns 14 years of age, they can act on their own behalf or they need to provide written authority for a third party to act on their behalf.

-If the parent or guardian has not obtained a Guardianship order or Power of Attorney, a Commonwealth of Australia Statutory Declaration is needed from the parent or guardian, declaring that:
+If the injured person’s parent or guardian has not obtained a Guardianship order or Power of Attorney, a Commonwealth of Australia Statutory Declaration is needed from the parent or guardian, declaring that:

 • the injured person has been medically diagnosed as mentally incapable of managing their own affairs, and